Marxlp/pyFlightAnalysis/README.md

 There are two way to run pyFlightAnalysis

 #### Run from source
-pyFlightAnalysis is based on pyqtgraph, pyOpenGL, pyulog besides generally used scientific packages like numpy, matplotlib etc. If you have installed these packages.
+pyFlightAnalysis is based on pyqtgraph (which based on PyQt ), pyOpenGL, pyulog besides generally used scientific packages like numpy, matplotlib etc. If you have installed these packages.
 You can download the source file

 ```bash
 # folder where you want put the source code
 git clone https://github.com/Marxlp/pyFlightAnalysis.git